the best way to learn Italian

 2. Immerse yourself in the language

-Listen to Italian music, watch Italian movies and TV shows, and try to read Italian books and news articles.
+Listen to Italian music, watch Italian movies and Italian TV shows, and try to read Italian books and news articles.
 This will help you become familiar with the sounds of the language and the nuances of Italian culture.

 3. Practice speaking as much as possible